Syllogism

 O therefore some S is not P

-These forms of basic reasoning used in categorization.
+These basic forms of reasoning are used in classification, §3, Syllogistic reasoning about natural taxonomies.

 5. Evaluation of syllogisms